seL4/website/Contribute/git-conventions.md

 * Commits should make the changes easier to follow: if you move a function and change it, please do so in separate commits.
 {: .list-tick .my-0}
-* Commits should be separated into functional, logical changes, unless those changes are dependant. if you find yourself writing a commit message which says 'Fix X and clean up Y', you should probably use two commits.
+* Commits should be separated into functional, logical changes.
+If you find yourself writing a commit message which says 'Fix X and clean up Y', you should probably use two commits.
 {: .list-tick .my-0}

 ## Further resources